RMarx1456/AssemblyResources/README.md

 You can view a list of all the SYSCALLS through the /SYSCALLS endpoint.
 The confirm endpoint shows you what you input into the MariaDB database.

+Limitations:
+No input validation (yet).
+Only one feature implemented (system calls).